 Thomas wants to apply for a full-blown role as a Content Marketing and PR Specialist with a tech company with a relaxed culture.
 He’s never done a similar job before, but he has all the necessary skills.

 If Thomas wants to get the job, he needs to showcase his portfolio and present the wide variety of his skills.
 The functional resume format is a great pick for him.
 Scroll down to check his resume out.

 Christian is a Senior IT manager.
 He’s held leadership positions with the biggest IT companies in the world.

 Not only is Christian a master programmer, but also an effective leader.

 Someone from Christian’s professional network let him know about an unlisted, highly-specialized position as the Head of IT with a huge IT company that designs mobile apps.

 To get there, Christian needs to prove that he has comprehensive technical knowledge, as well as team-building and leadership skills.
 Christian went for a combination resume format.

-Now, it’s time to see their actual resumes and explain how different job seekers can make the most each of the standard resume formats.
+Now, it’s time to see their actual resumes and explain how different job seekers can make the most of each of the most common resume formats.